Azure/azure-documentdb-changefeedprocessor-dotnet/README.md

     // After this, create IChangeFeedProcessor instance and start/stop it.
 }
 ```
+2) Do one of the following:

-2) Add the following <system.configuration> section in your app.config:
+- To configure tracing using `app.config` file, add the following <system.configuration> section in your `app.config`:

 ```xml
   <system.diagnostics>
     <sharedListeners>